PGoyal224/hello-github/README.md

-# hello-github
+# Hello GitHub
-first github repo
+This is my first GitHub repository.
+I'm learning how to use GitHub!